glennpinto2006-crypto/github-demo/README.md

 # github-demo
-This is my first Git repository A
+This is my first Git repository
 Author:- Glenn pinto